Advisor – Mr. Jeffrey

 The Toadies are the students who work behind the scenes for all auditorium and black box theater events.
-Toadies offer a great opportunity to learn and apply the many aspects of technical Theatre.
-The emphasis is in the areas of lighting, sound and backstage running; with some set construction and painting.
-Membership is open to all students regardless of prior experience, as students are trained in any areas of interest.
+Toadies offer a great opportunity to learn and apply the many aspects of Technical Theatre.
+The emphasis is in the areas of lighting, sound, and backstage running; with some set construction and painting.
+Membership is open to all students regardless of prior experience, as students are trained in many areas of interest.
 Meetings are held once a month after school.

 West Spirit/Super Fans

 West Spirit is an enthusiastic organization dedicated to promoting school spirit and goodwill at Glenbard West.
 West Spirit meets weekly to decorate the many hallway bulletin boards throughout the building.
 Each Friday we decorate the main entrance way for all home football games.
 At holiday time West Spirit delivers holiday cards to all of our students.
 For Valentine’s Day, we sell and deliver carnations and send special greetings to all students.
 West Spirit sponsors the Shamrock Shimmy Dance each March.
 Get involved, join West Spirit!